HelloGamesCompany/HelloEngine/README.md

 The goal is to create a complete game engine with Entity Component System, fast 3D rendering, resource manager, scripting language and other utilities.

+# How to use

+This Engine is only available for Windows 10.
+To correclty use the engine, you need Visual Studio 2019.
+Older versions may not work, and the engine hasn't been tested on newer versions.

+# How to enable Automatic Compilation:

+If Automatic compilation doesn't work, it means that a path to the MSBuild.exe is missing in your system environment variables.
+To enable this feature, you must be an administrator on your current account.
+If you are not an administrator, the automatic compilation cannot be enabled.

+## 1: Find the current MSBuild.exe

+* Go to you Microsoft Visual Studio installation directory for the x86 version (usually at C:\Program Files (x86)\Microsoft Visual Studio).

+* Go to 2019\Community\MSBuild\Current\Bin

+* Copy the path (should be similar to C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\MSBuild\Current\Bin).

+## 2: Add it to your PATH in your **system** environment variables.

+* Open the "Edit System environment variables" window.
+On the Windows search bar, type "path" and open the first option.

+* Click on Environment Variables, at the end of the opened window.

+* At the bottom section, named System variables, find "Path" and double click on it.

+* Scroll to the bottom of the opened window, to an empty space, and add the copied path on step #1.

+## 3: Try if the "msbuild" command works correctly

+* Open the command prompt (typing cmd in the windows search bar).

+* Type "msbuild -version" and press Enter.

+* If this displays your current version of MSBuild, the Automatic Compilation should work the next time you open the Engine.

+* If you are executing the engine from Visual Studio (you are a developer), make sure to close and open Visual Studio before executing again.

 # Most important features to be reviewed

 These are some additional features that are important to know about: